 In gratification’s dysfunction it was addressed how the act of gratification decreases one’s capacity to function; one’s general ability to proceed through life; one’s capacity to manage whatever problems they might be facing.
 Culturally, we as a world have already largely classified these kinds of behaviours, actions and choices in words like ‘mistakes’, ‘failures’, ‘addictions’, ‘bad habits’, ‘sins’, ‘wrongs’, ‘evil’, ‘immoral’ etc. However I have a unique appreciation for the word ‘vice’ because to me it illustrates well the entrapment, pressure and potential pain we can put ourselves through when engaging in such things.
-It doesn’t really matter what we call it, and we don’t have to adopt other peoples interpretations of right/wrong, but one thing we definitely should be doing, is ensuring that we’re aware when engaging in gratification and therefore contributing to one’s own detriment, bondage, and limiting our own capabilities.
+It doesn’t really matter what we call it, and we don’t have to adopt other peoples interpretations of right/wrong, but one thing we definitely should be doing, is ensuring that we’re aware when engaging in gratification and therefore contributing to our own pain, detriment, bondage, or limiting our own capabilities in any way.
 We need to be aware of the connection between our choices and the resulting increase or decrease in function.

 Anger, could easily be seen as a pursuit for justice, correcting some wrong-doing.
-However justice can, in most cases, still be addressed without the wrath and doing so with that rage in check, is going to produce better outcomes in the vast majority of cases.
-Sloth, could be a path to pain-avoidance, perhaps better addressed by increasing one’s pain tolerances through hard work etc. Envy, Greed, Lust, Gluttony along with all the ‘vices’ you could think of, each have their own underlying issues, attempting to fill a hole, fulfil a desire, or fix some kind of internal problem but doing so via some unhelpful means.
+However justice can, in most cases, still be addressed without the wrath, and doing so with that rage in check is going to produce better outcomes in the vast majority of cases.
+Sloth, could be a path to pain-avoidance, perhaps better addressed by increasing one’s pain tolerances through hard work etc. Envy, Greed, Lust, Gluttony along with any and all other vices we could think of, each have their own underlying issues, attempting to fill a hole, fulfil a desire, or fix some kind of internal problem but doing so via some unhelpful means.
 ‘Virtues’ then, can therefore easily be seen as the edifying alternative.
 The choice made when one decides to ensure they address their needs properly, in the best way possible, for themselves and others around them.
 One can respond to any underlying issue or emotion in either edifying or gratifying ways.
 ‘Vices’ are the gratifying way, ‘virtues’ the edifying way.

 “United we stand, divided we fall”

-As faith, hope and love are often viewed as the leading ‘good’ principles or emotions, I suspect fear, despair and hate to be the three most gratifying emotions.
+Looking at some of the more commonly known virtues, like ‘faith’, ‘hope’ and ‘love’, I suspect their opposites ‘fear’, ‘despair’ and ‘hate’ might be some of our commonly problematic vices, or gratifying emotions.
 Both fear and despair cause some kind of incapacitation, therefore obviously prohibiting capabilities and function (ie gratifying).
 However at this time I believe anger/hatred just might be the worst.
 If love unites us, making us the most capable we can collectively be, it must be hate that divides us the most, forfeiting that function that only exists when united.
 Divided, we are alone, left to our own devices and unable to benefit from the presence and connection of others.
-Only he who honestly tries to put out more than he pulls in, can live.
+Only he who honestly tries to prioritise the welfare of others, give more than he takes, puts out more than he pulls in, can live.